trawick/simple-Linux-NAS/README.md

 Here are my priorities for upcoming changes:

-1. Automatic install of Ubuntu updates, with reboot when appropriate
+1. Support CIFS shares
 2. ZFS snapshot utility

    A user should be able to run a command to remotely create a snapshot of their remote filesystem.
-3. CIFS shares
+3. Off-site backup of the NAS
-4. Remote backup of the NAS
+4. Somehow handle the need to reboot after some Ubuntu updates
 5. Scheduled ZFS snapshots, with schedule tied to a specific filesystem

 Setting up a real machine for your NAS